iterative/dvc.org/content/docs/command-reference/commit.md

-The `dvc commit` command is useful for several scenarios, when data already tracked by DVC changes: when a [stage](/doc/command-reference/run) or [pipeline](/doc/command-reference/dag) is in development/experimentation; when force updating the `dvc.lock` or `.dvc` files without reproducing stages or pipelines; or when DVC <abbr>outputs</abbr> are added to a stage, manually generated or edited.
+The `dvc commit` command is useful for several scenarios, when data already tracked by DVC changes: when a [stage](/doc/command-reference/run) or [pipeline](/doc/command-reference/dag) is in development/experimentation; when force-updating the `dvc.lock` or `.dvc` files without reproducing stages or pipelines; or when DVC <abbr>outputs</abbr> are added to a stage, manually generated or edited.
 These scenarios are further detailed below.